Software Development

 Select case studies:

-Considering success stories, the studio worked with AB Bank from Zambia, Malta-based eCabs, Sanofi, a healthcare brand, Marpai, and more.
+Considering success stories, the studio worked with AB Bank from Zambia, Malta-based eCabs, Sanofi, Marpai and more.

 SPD Technology